This standard outlines the obligations Auto-mate has to manage the personal information it holds about its employees, customers, suppliers and others.

 If you are not satisfied with our attempt to resolve your concern you may refer the matter to the Australian Information Commissioner.
 More information can be obtained through the Office of the Australian Information Commissioner at: http://www.oaic.gov.au.

-You can contact Auto-mate regarding a privacy-related issue by mail or e-mail.
+You can contact Auto-mate regarding a privacy-related issue by phone or e-mail.

 Auto-mate’s Privacy Standard will be reviewed from time to time to take account of new laws and technology, changes to our operations and practices and the changing business environment.
 If you are unsure whether you are reading the most current version, please contact Auto-mate through our website.